NickSeagull/my-windows/README.md

 - Having the same password for all the sites is a very bad practice.
 I learnt this once a friend's Steam account got hacked, and with it, his email, Facebook, and everything.
 - Thanks to passwords managers like this one, I don't even need to remember my passwords.
+- For some reason, `chocolatey` doesn't install this properly, and it always fails.

 **✅ [ManicTime](https://www.manictime.com/) - Time management**